Ala-Me-Da/EssentialDataStructures/README.md

-# Essential Data Structures Rep
+# Essential Data Structures Repo
 Repo of essential data structures implemented in various languages by the Owner.
 Mostly used for self-study / reference.

 | Data Structures  | Languages Implemented        |